namnhat0620/jhi-chat/README.md

 ## Overview

 This project replicates the core features of popular messaging apps, including real-time messaging, multimedia sharing, push notifications, and user authentication.
-It aims to provide users with a seamless messaging experience similar to leading platforms in the market.
+It is a microservices-based application generated using **JHipster** to enable scalability and easy management.

 ## Features